umagic/node-mysql-requery/README.md

+ATTENTION!
+All people, who used the old version of example should update it!
+I missed some callback things, sorry))))

 ```javascript
 — Omg why did u do it ohhh???
 — Because I need to recall query if it returns an error, arrrrr